 Grounding & Formal Methods

-Five tools covering the stages most teams skip under pressure: discover what to build, require what it must do, specify its states and invariants, restructure what exists safely, and review the reasoning that produced the code.
+Five tools covering the stages most teams skip under pressure: discover what to build, require what it must do, specify its states and invariants, and enforce structured delegation with audit trails.
 AI removes the time penalty from each stage.
 These tools put that hypothesis into practice — and are built to help engineers learn the underlying disciplines, not just apply them.

 PR/FAQ